l1tch/Block_C/README.md

 - Chain integrity check
 - Proof of work
 - Proof of stake
-- Mass-storage saving of data
+- Mass-storage save of data
 - Database integration
 - Chain configuration on start-up